-The predominant method used in the 2013-2014 season was shooting with a rifle (Figure 5.)
+The predominant method used in the 2014-2015 season was shooting with a rifle (Figure 5.)

-Taking nutria with a rifle is the most common method used in all types of marsh (Figure 6.)
+Taking nutria with a rifle is the most common method used in fresh marsh, brackish marsh, and other; however, taking nutria with traps is the most common method used in intermediate marsh and salt marsh.
+(Figure 6.)